michaelmayer2/bioconductor/README.md

 #### Use of binary CRAN packages

 RSPM only supports binary packages for CRAN.
 In order to make use of those, the Client OS needs to be set accordingly.
 In the Setup page for the CRAN Repo the respective URL containing the binaries can be selected in the subsection of "Repository URL` with title "Use source or binary packages".
 For latest CRAN packages built for "Ubuntu 20.04 LTS (Focal)" this would lead to "https://packagemanager.rstudio.com/cran/\_\_linux__/focal/latest".
+In many cases however the installation mechanisms `install.packages()` or `renv::install()` auto-detect the existence of binaries and will use those.

 ### Private RSPM